All Episodes

 We're at the right place in the orbit to come along and plow through it.

-All right, so metaphorically I was correct.
+All right, so metaphorically, I was correct.

-Yeah, but it's not... there are no such things as...
+Yeah, but it's not, there are no such things projects.

-It's a curving arc, and we hit it, and it hits us.
+It's a curving arc, and we hit it, and it hits us at thousands of miles per second.

-Alright, and when that occurs?
+All right, and when that occurs.

 I mean, if you were in space and put your gloved hand out, you wouldn't feel a thing.

-But, electrically, if you were sensitive to electrical currents, electrical fields, if you were a conducting body, Right.
+But electrically, if you were sensitive to electrical currents, electrical fields, if you were a conducting body, like a spinning metallic spacecraft with highly sensitive solid state chips and components and spinning gyros, in other words, a quivering bundle of finely tuned high-tech hardware.

 Something like a satellite, say.